 - Call the number of the appropriate laboratory listed below or the Pennsylvania Department of Health's Bureau of Laboratories hotline to determine whether the animal should be submitted for rabies testing and for instructions on submitting an animal for testing.

 - Some laboratories may require that the head of larger animals, such as livestock, cats, dogs, raccoons, skunks, groundhogs, or foxes, be removed by a veterinarian before submission.
 Smaller animals, such as bats, chipmunks, or squirrels, can be submitted in their entirety.
 The laboratory of the Pennsylvania Department of Agriculture in Harrisburg will accept all carcasses and decapitation is not necessary.

-- Prior to shipping a specimen, contact the Pennsylvania Department of Agriculture, 717-787-8808, or the Landville Testing Laboratory, 610-280-3464.
+- Prior to shipping a specimen, contact the Pennsylvania Department of Agriculture, 717-787-8808 or the Bureau of Laboratories, 610-280-3464.
 They will give you specific instructions on how to package and send the specimens.

 Rabies Information and Contact numbers

 For information and specimen submission forms, go to the PADLS website.

 Pennsylvania Department of Health